applejag/urlencode/README.md

 - Colored output to highlight what's encoded/decoded

-- Read from arguments, or STDIN if none supplied
+- Read from STDIN or from a file

 ## Usage